 Genitourinary cancers are found in urinary tract (kidney and bladder) and male reproductive system (prostate, testicles and penis).

-Gynae-oncology focuses on cancers of the female genitals and reproductive system (e.g. ovaries and cervix).
+Gynae-oncology focuses on cancers cancers of the uterus, ovaries and fallopian tubes, cervix, vagina and vulva.

 Head and neck cancers generally start in the lining of the mouth, nose, throat or voice box.

 The three main types of skin cancer are basal cell carcinoma, squamous cell carcinoma and melanoma.

 Neuro-oncology is a specialised cancer field focusing on brain and spine (backbone) tumours.